techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 Karolina Harazim, our Internal Communications Senior Specialist, and supported by the Tech Writing Team.

-Something tells me this won't be the last time Hitachi Energy collaborates with the University of North Carolina Wilmington.
+Something tells me this wasn't the last time Hitachi Energy collaborated with the University of North Carolina Wilmington.
 Until the next time!

 ## More details about District C

-The District C program at UNCW (English Studies) aims to introduce students to diverse career paths and opportunities while providing valuable real-world experience collaborating with international companies.
-As an English professor and a certified District C coach, Dr. Lance Cummings has been instrumental in connecting his students with the vibrant tech writing community in Krakow, Poland.
+Something tells me this wasn't the last time Hitachi Energy collaborated with the University of North Carolina Wilmington.
+Until the next time! diverse career paths and opportunities while providing valuable real-world experience collaborating with international companies.
+As an English professor and a certified District C coach, Dr. Lance Cummings has been instrumental in connecting his students with the vibrant tech writing community in Kraków, Poland.

 For more information about the program, visit the